Can I evict a tenant during shelter-in-place?

 Ask a lawyer

-If you are a landlord, and you are unsure about how to access the various programs under the CARES Act or need other legal advice relating to the coronavirus pandemic, we’re here to help.
+If you are a landlord, and you are unsure about how to access the various programs under the CARES Act or need other legal advice relating to the coronavirus pandemic, we're here to help.
 You can access free legal advice and key documents for protecting your business in our Coronavirus Legal Center.
-You can also reach the Rocket Lawyer CARES support team toll-free at (877) 885-0088, Monday through Friday, from 6 am – 6 pm PST.
+You can also reach the Rocket Lawyer CARES support team toll-free at (877) 885-0088, Monday through Friday, from 6 am to 6 pm PST.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.